brunoasm/usnps_to_nexus/README.md

 The input file is simply a phylip-formatted alignment in which heterozygous individuals are coded by ambiguities, missing data by N and gaps by -.

+The most recent version of this script can be found at: https://github.com/brunoasm/ipyrad_tools/blob/master/output_converters/alleles_to_multiple_nexus.py

 ## Usage
 To show help: